Trusted WordPress tutorials, when you need them most.

 Method 1.
 Copy and Paste the URL

 By default, WordPress allows you to easily embed links as content cards from supported websites.
-These supported websites refer to all WordPress-powered blogs, including your own site.
+These include all WordPress-powered sites (including your own) and many popular services like YouTube and Vimeo.

-To embed links as content cards, simply copy and paste the URL inside your page or post’s content editor.
+To embed links as content cards, simply paste the URL inside your page or post’s content editor.

 Content card preview in WordPress